BeycanPress/cryptopay-lite/readme.txt

 Yes, our plugin comes with WooCommerce crypto payment gateway support by default.
 In this way, you can easily accept crypto payments in WooCommerce.

 == Changelog ==

+= 2.3.1 =
+* Fixed: An optional button option has been added for conflict issues that may occur with the theme during the payment process in the WooCommerce checkout section.

 = 2.3.0 =
 * Added: Currency discounts